Companies that use Salesforce Service Cloud

 The recurring pain points center on operational scale and customer experience excellence.
 Companies seek to "deliver exceptional customer experiences across multiple markets, languages, and channels" while "maintaining strong operational efficiency."
 They want to "proactively manage leading indicators that drive customer retention" and "transform support into a competitive advantage."
 Leaders emphasize building "AI-enhanced" and "digital-first experiences" that improve "resolution times, self-service adoption, and overall customer satisfaction" across increasingly complex, global customer bases.

-👥 What types of companies is most likely to use Salesforce Service Cloud?
+👥 What types of companies use Salesforce Service Cloud?

 Company Characteristics